Surgical Procedures: Axillary Lymph Node Dissection

 Most people can go home the same day, or you may stay overnight.
 You may stay longer if other procedures are being done at the same time (such as a mastectomy, reconstruction).

 What is recovery like?

 Your healthcare team will talk to you about specific recovery issues.
 In general, you will be up and moving the day after surgery.
 You will need to make some changes to your normal schedule and exercise routine in the first week or so.
 If a surgical drain was placed during surgery, it will stay in for about 7-10 days.
 It will be removed in your provider’s office, which should be quick and often painless.
 You will be given instructions on how to take care of the drain at home.

 What are possible side effects?

 - Pain, numbness and/or sensitivity in the underarm or back of the upper arm.

-- Lymphedema, a chronic swelling in the arm and/or breast on the side of surgery can develop any time after surgery.
-Discuss your risk with your surgeon.
-Learn more about lymphedema and what you can do to lessen your risk of developing lymphedema..
+- Lymphedema, a chronic swelling in the arm and/or breast on the side of surgery can happen any time after surgery.
+Discuss your risk with your care team.
+Learn more about lymphedema and what you can do to lessen your risk of developing lymphedema.

 Can I prevent infections?

 Getting an infection after lymph node dissection is not common.
 You can help prevent an infection by: